Spider Mites on Coleus

 Dry indoor air combined with a bright, warm placement

-Spider mites reproduce fastest in low-humidity, warm conditions, and because coleus needs to be kept in a bright, often warm spot, that placement can overlap with the drier air near a sunny window, creating favorable mite conditions.
+Spider mites reproduce fastest in low-humidity, warm conditions, and because coleus needs to be kept in a bright, often warm spot to hold its color and grow well, that placement frequently overlaps with the drier air found near a sunny window, creating conditions that favor a mite population building up quickly.

 Spread through shared cutting and propagation setups

-Coleus is so commonly propagated by rooting several cuttings together in the same jar of water or shared tray that mites established on one stem can walk onto neighboring cuttings well before the plants are ever potted up and separated.
+Coleus is commonly propagated by rooting several cuttings together in the same jar of water or a shared tray, and mites established on one stem can walk onto neighboring cuttings well before the plants are ever potted up and separated, meaning what looks like several unrelated infestations often traces back to one shared start.

-Coleus wilts dramatically the moment it's underwatered and then bounces back once watered, and that repeated wilt-and-recover cycle leaves leaf tissue more vulnerable each time, giving mites an easier foothold than on a plant kept evenly hydrated.
+Coleus wilts dramatically the moment it's underwatered and then bounces back once watered again, and that repeated cycle of stress and recovery leaves leaf tissue somewhat more vulnerable each time it happens, giving mites an easier foothold than they'd find on a plant kept evenly hydrated throughout.

 How to Fix It